devKaos117/Hekate.py/README.md

 ## About <a name = "about"></a>

 ### Summary <a name = "about-summary"></a>
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus placerat massa vitae orci gravida, in porttitor.
+Integrated to <a href="https://github.com/devKaos117/Kronos.py" target="_blank">Kronos.py</a>.

 ### Features <a name = "about-features"></a>